danransdorf/math-visualizer/README.md

 - Output manifests/clips: `public/proofs/manifest.json` and `public/definitions/manifest.json`

 Manim must be installed for video renders (`npm run build:proofs`).
 Text-only edits don’t require Manim (`npm run build:text` or the dev watcher).***

+## Acknowledgements & Solidarity

+Huge thanks to [3Blue1Brown](https://www.youtube.com/@3blue1brown) and [ManimCommunity](https://manim.community/) for maintaining [Manim](https://manim.community/), which makes math concepts feel alive.

+I also want to send support and best wishes to the community in light of the recent malicious attacks they’ve been dealing with.
+Open source edu projects are public goods, wishing you smooth recovery.